openroboticmetaverse/mvp-webapp/Documentaion.md

 We pledge to make participation in our project a harassment-free experience for everyone.

 ## Our Standards
-Examples of behavior that contributes to a positive environment include:
+Behaviour that contributes to a positive environment include:
 - Using welcoming and inclusive language.
 - Being respectful of differing viewpoints and experiences.
 - Gracefully accepting constructive criticism.

-Examples of unacceptable behavior:
+Unacceptable behaviour:
 - Trolling, insulting, or derogatory comments.
 - Public or private harassment.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [your-email@example.com](mailto:your-email@example.com).
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the project team at openroboticmetaverse@gmail.com
+.

 ### 4. **Add .gitignore**
 Ensure unnecessary files are not committed.